What is a privacy notice?

 We will hold personal data about people using our services for eight years from their last point of contact.

 Some of the data that people using our services provide us with might include sensitive personal data.
 This includes information about medical conditions or criminal activity.
-We will not process any sensitive information about you without your express consent.

 People who call our helpline

 When you call FWA’s helpline we will collect personal information about you and will make notes of the content of your call and will record these on our secure case management system.
 This is to enable us to provide our service and allow call takers to work with you on future calls.